lf1-io/padl/docs/_sources/usage/combining_transforms.md.txt

-## Combining Transforms
+## Combining Transforms into Pipelines

-PADL provides functional operators, which allow to combine transforms to create powerful *compound Transforms*.
+PADL provides functional operators, which allow to combine transforms to create powerful pipelines (`padl.transforms.Pipeline`) instances.

 This is most useful for building deep learning pipelines on a *macro-level* - for instance combining different preprocessing steps and augmentation with a model forward pass.
 You can keep building the individual sub-components as you're used to - with python and PyTorch.